Use Basic Auth to connect Tango API

 Step 3: Call the Tango API

-Once you test and make sure the integration is working, use your Platform name and API key to generate an authorization header and call the API as in the example below:
+Once you verify the integration is working, use your platform name and API key to generate an authorization header and call the API.
+See the example below:

 OkHttpClient client = new OkHttpClient();